PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • State forest lakes

-• State-managed reservoirs (Monroe, Mississinewa, Salamonie)
+• State-managed reservoirs including Monroe, Mississinewa, and Salamonie

 • U.S. Army Corps of Engineers properties in Indiana